slamming

 Spanish

-How common is "slam"?
+How common is "slamming"?

 It appears most frequently in fiction texts and less often in other writings.